Marc Isaacs

 Marc Isaacs is a British documentary filmmaker, living in London.
+His short film Lift (2001), which showed people using a lift in a tower block, was nominated for a BAFTA.

 "Many of his 14 films to date have explored the divisions within the so-called 'United' Kingdom.
 He has probed multicultural life in London, traditionalist seaside backwaters, asylum-seekers and ex-pats in Calais, while venturing to Barking to gather white residents' attitudes towards their immigrant neighbours."
 Mike McCahill, in The Guardian, described Isaacs as a "people person, locating strangeness, melancholy and joy in the urban landscape, and those who inhabit it."
-His short film Lift (2001), which showed people using a lift in a tower block, was nominated for a BAFTA.

-Life and work
+Early life and education

 Isaacs was born in the East End of London and grew up there in Redbridge.
 He studied at the University of East London.
-Some of his early work included assisting on Paweł Pawlikowski's films Twockers (1998) and Last Resort (2000).